Bon Appétit's Rick Martinez Tests Chef's KnivesRick Martinez, food editor and chef, picks his favorite chef's knife.Published: December 17, 2018

-In a perfect world, your chef’s knife is the everyday workhorse made to carve meat, debone fish, chop veggies—you name it, a good chef’s knife can do it.
+In a perfect world, your chef’s knife is the everyday workhorse made to carve meat, debone fish, and chop veggies—you name it, a good chef’s knife can do it.
 So what makes a good one?

 Different cooks have different priorities and preferences.
 You can read every best-of list on the internet, but at the end of the day, it takes an IRL test run to truly determine what cuts through the competition.
 Lucky for you, food editor and pro chef Rick Martinez rolled up his sleeves at the Quiddity Test Kitchen to offer an unfiltered assessment of the best 10 knives out there.